 6 Plants that Repel Moles

-The use of natural mole repellents may be the thing to get rid of mole wildlife.
+The use of a natural mole repellent to prevent moles could be your solution to clear all the moles in your garden within the next month.
 Not only is this alternative safer for the environment (as well as for pets and children), it is also healthier for moles.

-Instead of killing them, the natural repellents hold them at bay.
+Instead of killing them, a natural repellent will simply hold them at bay.

-Natural mole repellents can be as easy as planting vegetative barriers in the zone where we don’t want moles (for most of us, a little everywhere).
-Plants like this include Daffodils, Marigolds, Pink Agapanthus, Alliums, Fritillarias, Castor beans, and Mole plants.
+Natural mole repellents can be as easy as planting vegetative barriers in the zone where we don’t want garden pests (for most of us, a little everywhere).
+Mole repellent plants like this include Daffodils, Marigolds, Pink Agapanthus, Alliums, Fritillarias, Castor beans, and Mole plants.

 3. Pink Agapanthus